Projects per year

 Areas of research interest in my lab are summarized as follows;

-- Understanding environmental and physicochemical determinants of solution-phase formulation stability for antibody and suspension formulations.
+- Understanding the environmental and physicochemical determinants of solution-phase formulation stability for antibody and suspension formulations.

 - Determining key critical quality attributes in particle design to inform optimal in vivo performance.

-- Evaluation of nanomedicine interaction with biological media, and the mechanism of cellular uptake in two- and three-dimensional cellular models.
+- Analytical evaluation of nanomedicine interaction with biological media, and the mechanism of cellular uptake in two- and three-dimensional cellular models.

 - Applying novel imaging modalities for evaluating drug and nanoparticle biodistribution, and impact on tumor response.